Delayed Hawkes birth-death processes

-The cluster representation from Definition \ref{DHcluster2} exhibits the following useful properties.
-Firstly, modulo the time shift corresponding to the arrival times, clusters generated by immigrants in the same coordinate are i.i.d.
-Secondly, cluster processes are generated independently across source components.
-Lastly, within each source component, every event produces offspring using an identical iterative procedure, as each child represents a cluster, thus demonstrating \textit{self-similarity}.
+The cluster representation from Definition~\ref{DHcluster2} exhibits the following useful properties.
+First, modulo the time shift corresponding to the arrival times, clusters generated by immigrants in the same coordinate are i.i.d.
+Second, cluster processes are generated independently across source components.
+Finally, within each source component, every event produces offspring using an identical iterative procedure, as each child represents a cluster, thus demonstrating \textit{self-similarity}.